-New technology has the potential to improve and disrupt the way restaurants work.
-While the overall concept of a restaurant may stay the same — serving or delivering food to customers — the way restaurants do this has and will likely continue to change.
+New technology has the potential to improve and disrupt the way the restaurant industry works.
+While the overall concept of a restaurant may stay the same — serving or delivering food to customers — the way restaurants do this will likely continue to change.

-Going forward, restaurants will continue to make use of more and more types of technology.
-In this article, we’ll look at six restaurant technologies that are set to change the way restaurants work.
+Going forward, restaurant owners will continue to make use of different types of technology.
+In this article, we’ll look at restaurant technology trends that are set to change the way restaurants work.

-Ordering and Offering Delivery Options Will Continue to Get Easier
+Online Ordering and Offering Delivery Options Will Continue to Get Easier through Automation

 Delivery services like Just Eat are already changing the way people eat and the way restaurants can reach customers.
 However, the charge of these apps is unlikely to stop anytime soon, with a number of changes incoming that will refine an already successful formula.

 The first generation of delivery apps simply connected restaurants with customers.
 The second generation, those like Deliveroo and Foodora, provide delivery logistics that allow restaurants that didn’t originally offer delivery services to do so.
-McKinsey suggests the use of these “new delivery” apps will continue to grow, allowing more and more higher-end restaurants to serve food off-site.
+McKinsey suggests the use of these “new delivery” apps will continue to grow, allowing more and more higher-end restaurants to serve food off-site through online ordering.

 Users can choose a restaurant, select food from the menu, and place an order all from within Google.
-For now, this option is only available in the U.S., although it would not be a surprise to see the service expand to other countries in the future.
+For now this option is only available in the U.S., although it’s likely we will see the service expand to other countries in the future.

-A final trend worth watching out for in the delivery space is cloud kitchens.
+A final restaurant technology trend worth watching out for in the delivery space is ghost kitchens.
 These are spaces that allow restaurants to set up solely for the purpose of serving food via delivery apps.

-Restaurants that use these spaces can take advantage of lower costs on things like real estate and serving employees, instead of focusing solely on preparing food for delivery.
-Former Uber CEO Travis Kalanick is said to be one of the big names behind the new trend.
+Restaurants that use ghost kitchens can take advantage of lower costs on things like real estate and serving employees, instead of focusing solely on preparing food for delivery.
+Former Uber CEO Travis Kalanick is said to be one of the big names behind the new restaurant technology trend.

-Artificial Intelligence Will be Used in Many Ways
+Artificial Intelligence (AI) Will Be Used by the Restaurant Industry in Many Ways

 Artificial intelligence can already be found in many different common technologies, from smart assistants on your phone to spam filters on your email client.
 Unsurprisingly, restaurants at the forefront of innovation are attempting to use AI-powered technology to increase customer convenience and revenue.